krisfields/RSSFeeder/README.md

 Uses:

 * RestKit framework
-* Multiple threads via GCD
+* Multiple threads via Grand Central Dispatch
 * Blocks
-* Subclassing of Table Cells (to ensure each article image is loaded in correct cell after callback is triggered)
+* Subclassing of table cells (to ensure each article image is loaded in the correct cell after callback is triggered)